Do you want to start journaling but are you not sure where to start? In this blog, we share 7 tips for creating an effective journaling routine.

 After years of suppression and silence, you may be surprised at what occurs when your pen meets the paper!

-Common issues that many individuals struggle with when they first start their journaling routine are overly-critical thoughts and judgment of their writing.
+Common issues that many individuals struggle with when they first start their journaling routine are overly-critical thoughts and judgement of their writing.

 After reading an entry from the past, cast your criticisms to the side.
 Explore the thoughts and emotions that were stirring inside as you wrote those words.